emiyl/vita.cfw.guide/more/adrenaline.md

 Adrenaline is an extremely useful piece of software which lets you run PS1 and PSP games and homebrew from your memory card.

-If you installed HENkaku using the No-PC route of my guide, download the `.vpk` files from below and install them in VitaShell from `ux0:download`.

 ## Downloads
 - An FTP Client
 	- For Windows, I'd recommend [FileZilla](https://filezilla-project.org/){:target="_blank"} or [WinSCP](https://winscp.net/eng/download.php){:target="_blank"}